grahamjantz/monopoly-money-v2.1/README.md

 ### Setup:

-1. To begin, first select the number of players you wish to have (2-8).
+1. To begin, first select either Host Room or Join Room.
+Hosting a room will create a unique room id that other players can connect to using the Join Room screen.

-2. You will be prompted to enter their names and their corresponding piece of choice.

-3. You can then accept the default starting amount of $1500 or set a custom starting amount.
+2. If hosting you will be asked to accept the default starting amount of $1500 or enter a custom starting amount.
+The minimum amount is $1000.

+3. Following this the Host will enter their name and select their piece.

+4. Then you will see the Lobby screen which will show who has joined, what piece they selected, and their net worth set to the starting amount that the Host chose.

+5. If joining a game, get the room code from the host and enter it in the join game screen.

+6. You will then be able to enter your name and select your piece which will lead you into the Lobby as well.

+7. Once all players are in press Done and each player will see their Player Card.

-### Home Screen
+### Player Card

 The home screen shows information for each player.
 This includes: how much money they have in the bank, how much money they have invested in property, and their net worth.

 You will also see action buttons for the following:

 - Passing Go (collect $200)
+- Bonus (getting bonus' from Community Chest or Chance)
 - Rent (when landing on another player's property)
 - Buy (for buying new property)
 - Sell (for selling property you own)